SUBMISSION AND STYLE GUIDE

 2.3.
 References, Citations, and Bibliography – References and citations should conform to the style of the American Psychological Association, APA Style.

 2.4.
-Journalistic Style – Articles may be written in first- or third-person, and may make a case for using certain tools, approaches, or methodologies, but should use journalistic (neutral, objective) language rather than promotional language.
+Journalistic Style – Articles may be written in first- or third-person, and may make a case for using certain tools, approaches, or methodologies, but should use journalistic (neutral, objective) language rather than promotional language or personal judgments.

 3. Submission Directions: